heywoodlh/heywoodlh.io/_posts/2018-05-14-Using-OpenVAS-from-Metasploits-Console.md

 ---
-title: 'Using OpenVAS from Metasploit's Console'
+title: "Using OpenVAS from Metasploit's Console"
 date: 2018-05-14
 layout: post
 collection: cybersecurity, linux, all